Start of Calico Tanks Trail

 Calico Tanks Hike in Red Rock Canyon

-The Calico Tanks Hike in Red Rock Canyon is one of our favorites!
+The Calico Tanks Hike in Red Rock Canyon National Park is one of our favorites!

 Less than 20 miles from the Las Vegas Strip, you’ll find this popular 2.2 mile round trip hike located along the scenic loop drive.
 Red rocks, wildlife and epic views await along this fun trail.